helmuthdu/automate-frontend-workflow/README.md

 ### Branch Protection

 Adding the workflows is just one step, you also need to configure your branch's rules.
-Open your repository in GitHub and go to `Settings` -> `Branches`.
+Open your repository in [GitHub](https://github.com) and go to `Settings` -> `Branches`.

 ![github_settings_branches.png](docs/public/github_settings_branches.png)

-Click in the `Add rule` button, insert the repo name your want this rule to be associated with at the beginning and make sure the workflows are set as required in the `Require branches to be up to date before merging` option.
+Click in the `Add rule` button, insert the repo name your want this rule to be associated with at the beginning, and make sure the workflows are set as required in the `Require branches to be up to date before merging` option.

 ![github_settings_branches_rule.png](docs/public/github_settings_branches_add_rule.png)